World Watch Review

 Price: $299

-Movement: Quartz, Miyota OS 10, Made in Japan
+Movement: Quartz, caliber Miyota OS 10, Made in Japan

 Functions: Hours, minutes, seconds, date, chronograph